 The vSDF is a \emph{viscosity solution} of an Eikonal problem whose boundary value problem is given by

-where $\sgn(\bm{\cdot})$ is the sign function, and $\eps_\sdist$ is the (artificial) viscosity.
+where $\sgn(\bm{\cdot})$ is the sign function, $\abs{\cdot}$ is the Euclidean norm, and $\eps_\sdist$ is the (artificial) viscosity.
 With the aid of $\sdist$, we can furthermore define the unit normal vector extension, $\nuext$, and the unit normal outward-facing vector extension, $\nuext_o$, such that

 A common approach to modelling geometric (shape) perturbations in shape optimisation \cite{Sokolowski1992,Walker2015}, is by introducing the speed field

 where $\zeta$ is the shape perturbation magnitude, and $\bm{\nu}$ is the unit normal vector on $\Gamma$.
 Then, the vSDF perturbation problem for $\varphi'_\pm$, due to $\Gamma$-perturbations induced by $\mathscr{V}$, is given by